-Coffee Braised Pot Roast is a slow cooker recipe that will totally rock your socks off.
-This easy pot roast recipe will impress the coffee lovers in your life; it’s loaded with flavor and requires very little work!
+Coffee Braised Pot Roast is a slow cooker recipe that works incredibly well, especially if you have a cheaper cut of beef.
+It’s loaded with flavor and requires very little work!

-I’m calling 2018 the year of the post makeover.
-This was originally published in January, 2012, when I had only been blogging for 4 months!
-The recipe is solid.
-In fact, I think this is my very favorite pot roast recipe!
-So I took some time to update the ridiculous text here (sometimes I really don’t know what I was thinking when I read what I wrote #embarrassing), add some actual photos so you know what you are making, and insert a printer-friendly recipe card.
+So I took some time to update the ridiculous text here (sometimes I really don’t know what I was thinking when I read what I wrote #embarrassing), added some actual photos so you know what you are making, and inserted a printer-friendly recipe card.

 As far as the recipe though?
 I did not change a thing.
 Coffee Braised Pot Roast!
-Get some.
+It’s solid. 🤜🤛

 ORIGINAL EMBARRASSING TEXT; PROCEED WITH CAUTION.

-A tall cup of joe is a great excuse to loaf around a cozy coffeehouse with my sweetheart and a newspaper (another edit: who is this person writing this article?
+A tall cup of joe is a great excuse to loaf around a cozy coffeehouse with a newspaper (another edit: who is this person writing this article?
 I have literally never read a newspaper in a coffeehouse.
-Definitely waxing poetic here), and then buy the little guys fancy hot chocolate.
+Definitely waxing poetic here), while my small dudes drink hot chocolate.
 It’s a great companion in the car (so long as your car dancing does not spill it) and a welcome distraction when you need to wander from your desk and be off task for a few.

 RETURN TO PRESENT DAY.